Choosing the right business type is important to the success of your business. Find out whether your company should be an LLC or S corporation.

 Finally, LLCs cannot issue stock, while S-corps can – though they can only issue one class of stock.

-Key takeaway: Choosing the right entity requires extensive research on how the guidelines and restrictions will affect your business taxes, management structure, and ability to form subsidiaries and issue stock.
+Did you know?
+Choosing the right entity requires extensive research on how the guidelines and restrictions will affect your business taxes, management structure, and ability to form subsidiaries and issue stock.

 Is an LLC or S-corp better for entrepreneurs?